-This policy sets out the principles and expectations, as well as the procedures and processes, which must be adopted by all Nord Anglia Education schools and the organisation as a whole.
+This policy sets out the principles and expectations, as well as the procedures and processes, which must be adopted at Country Day School.
 The policy also describes the steps that are taken in meeting our commitment to safeguarding students, at both school and organisational level.

-Given our international context Nord Anglia Education recognises and accepts its responsibility to safeguard all students under the UN Convention on the Rights of the Child (1989).
-Nord Anglia Education recognises the obligation to protect our students from harm and in particular, the obligation on Nord Anglia Education and our schools under the following Articles of the UN convention:
+Given our international context, Country Day School and Nord Anglia Education recognises and accepts its responsibility to safeguard all students under the UN Convention on the Rights of the Child (1989).
+We recognise the obligation to protect our students from harm and in particular, the obligation on Nord Anglia Education and our schools under the following Articles of the UN convention: